 Uniting our voices to dare the path of the future!

-We are excited to announce that the 11th World Hearing Voices Congress will take place between 11 and 13 November 2019 in Montréal, Canada.
+The 11th World Hearing Voices Congress took place between 11 and 13 November 2019 in Montréal, Canada.

-The event is hosted by REVquébécoise and L’Association québécoise pour la réadaptation psychosociale (AQRP) as part of it’s 19th congress.
+The event was hosted by REVquébécoise and L’Association québécoise pour la réadaptation psychosociale (AQRP) as part of its 19th congress.

 November 11, 2019, Intervoice Day: McGill residences, Montreal

 During this day, we invite people who hear voices or live with other types of sensorial experiences, those that support them and those interested to get familiar with this reality, to meet for mutual enrichment.
 This will be a wonderful opportunity to share with actors from here and elsewhere.

 In the evening